 - Do you work in the Ecommerce and Retail industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-With digital grocery buyers accounting for more than half of the US population, signaling a landmark year in 2021, retailers are rushing to respond: Amazon Fresh will open dozens of new brick-and-mortar stores across the country over the next few years.
+Digital grocery buyers accounted for more than half of the US population in 2021, and retailers have rushed to respond: Amazon Fresh will open dozens of new brick-and-mortar stores across the country over the next few years.
 Ultrafast grocery startups, promising drop-offs in as short as 15 minutes, are pushing past substantial losses in an already competitive marketplace and exploring new revenue streams.
 And major players such as Uber Eats and Gopuff are expanding their service grounds for grocery delivery.

 Whether through click and collect or delivery, digital grocery—orders made via any online channel, from desktop and mobile to apps and voice assistants—is on track for sales to see double-digit growth in the years to come.
 Between 2021 and 2025, US sales are expected to nearly double with more than $121 billion coming into the market.